SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Let’s open the second file.
 Look in the _datastar directory for search-results-v1.twig.
 This is the file that generates the content of our AJAX request.

 This seems pretty straightforward if you don’t think too hard about it.
 But, the more you think about it, the more impressive it becomes.
-The search-results-v1.twig receives the signals, both the unchanged and updated ones, from your datastar-search-v1.twig file and sends back HTML fragments that will be inserted into your page in the correct spots.
+The search-results-v1.twig receives the signals, both the unchanged and updated ones, from your datastar-search-v1.twig file and sends back HTML elements that will be patched into your page in the correct spots.
 You don’t have to mess with setting up GraphQL or an Element API.
 It just works.

-Fragments and IDs
+Elements and IDs

 Are we done?